-- 1. Removal of stucco/texture regardless of asbestos content over a surface area greater than 25 square feet will require the construction and use of a three stage decontamination unit.
-This decontamination unit must be directly attached to the entrance of the containment and fully operable with working shower and hot water heater, as well as properly stocked with towels, soap, and shampoo. - 2.
-Sufficient negative air units shall be installed which will provide a minimum of 4 air changes per hour and -0.030" air pressure differential measured with an attached manometer. - 3.
+- 2. Removal of stucco/texture regardless of asbestos content over a surface area greater than 10 square feet will require the construction and use of a three stage decontamination unit.
+This decontamination unit must be directly attached to the entrance of the containment enclosure and fully operable with working shower and hot water heater, as well as properly stocked with towels, soap, and shampoo. - 3.
+Sufficient negative air units shall be installed which will provide a minimum of 4 air changes per hour and -0.030" air pressure differential measured with an attached manometer. - 4.
+Fencing or other physical barriers shall be positioned in order to prevent access to exterior containment enclosures by any non-asbestos trained personnel. - 5.
 Upon completing removal of all stucco/texture, the Contractor shall conduct wet wiping of all remaining wall surfaces, poly barriers, scaffolding, etc. to remove settled dust from those surfaces.